martyn-hash/The-link/replit.md

 -   **RingCentral**: For VoIP phone system integration.
 -   **SendGrid**: For transactional email delivery.
 -   **VoodooSMS**: For client SMS delivery.
--   **OpenAI API**: Whisper for audio transcription and GPT-4o-mini for AI text processing.
+-   **OpenAI API**: Whisper for audio transcription, GPT-4o-mini for AI text processing, and function-calling for the AI Magic Assistant.
 -   **Replit Platform Services**: For object storage, authentication, and deployment.

 ### Frontend Libraries